-According to 2002 national survey on alcohol abuse and health, 36% of teenagers with a "D" grade average reported that they used cigarettes, alcohol or illegal drugs in the past months used declined steadily with improved academic performance(Wechsler, 1996)
+According to 2002 national survey on alcohol abuse and health, 36% of teenagers with a "D" grade average reported that they used cigarettes, alcohol or illegal drugs in the past months used declined steadily with improved academic performance(Wechsler, 1996.
 The connection between poor academic performance and drug abuse probably involves a number of factors, says Mike Alle, supervisor of intake services at Hazel den center for youth and families in Ply-mouth.
 Among them are missed classes, however test scores and memory problems.

-2.6 Effects of clubbing on the discipline of the youth
+2.2.4 Clubbing and discipline of the youth